hczhcz/PyCK/README.md

 # create a table
 session.query('create table test (x Int32) engine=Memory')

-# save data from a file to a table
+# load data from a file to a table
 session.query_file(
     'insert into test format CSV',
     path_in='1.csv'